 - TVs, computers, microwave ovens etc.

-The current widespread use of such devices alters the waveform of low frequency radiation, which means that the radiation we receive today from the cables of electricity, electrical installations and electrical appliances is more aggravating.
+The current widespread use of such devices alters the waveform of low frequency radiation, which means that the radiation we are subject to today from the electric cables, electrical installations and electrical appliances is more aggravating.

 "Dirty electricity" has been associated with Attention Deficit Syndrome (ADD), multiple sclerosis and diabetes .